Beauty Basics: How to Do Winged Eyeliner

 To get you started on your way to becoming a winged eyeliner pro, here’s a tutorial on how to use gel eyeliner to draw a classic cat eye.

-Start by using an angled eyeliner brush, such as Wayne Goss Brush 08, to line your upper lashes.
+Start by using an eyeliner brush, such as Rae Morris Jishaku Brush 17: Square Lash Liner, to line your upper lashes.
 Dip the brush into your Eyeliner Gel and draw a thin line that hugs the base of your lashline.

 Next, draw a slightly thicker line from the inner corner to the outer corner of your eye.
 This line should start out very thin and get slightly thicker as you continue towards your outermost eyelash.